Saumyasingh99/Motor-Insurance-Claims-Analytics/README.md

 # 🚀 How to Use

 1. Clone this repository.
-2. Open **Motor Insurance Claims Analysis Dashboard.pbix** in **Power BI Desktop**.
+2. Open **Motor Insurance Claims Analysis Dashboard.pbix** in Power BI Desktop.
-3. If prompted, reconnect the Excel files located inside the **Datasets** folder.
+3. Connect the Excel files from the **Datasets** folder if prompted.
-4. Explore the dashboard using slicers, filters, bookmarks, and custom tooltips.
+4. Explore the report using filters, slicers, and custom tooltips.

 ---